anjumfatima676/Artificial-Neural-Network/README.md

 How Do We Achieve this:

+Mathematics involved:

+Calculate the dot product between inputs and weights Pass the result from step 1 through an activation function The result from Step 1 can be a set of any values.
+However, in our output we have the values in the form of 1 and 0.
+We want our output to be in the same format.
+To do so we need an activation function, which squashes input values between 1 and 0.
+One such activation function is the sigmoid function.
+Back Propagation
+We start by letting the network make random predictions about the output.
+We then compare the predicted output of the neural network with the actual output.
+Next, we fine-tune our weights and the bias in such a manner that our predicted output becomes closer to the actual output, which is basically known as "training the neural network".
+Calculating the cost
+(Minimizing the cost

+implementation by python:

  Import Required libraries:

 First, we are going to import Python libraries.
 We are using NumPy for the calculations: